Roman dictator: Between Sulla and Caesar

-Julius Caesar
+Caesar

-Julius Caesar, during his civil war, also revived the dictatorship, first to hold elections (in which he was returned as consul for the next year) and eight later times between late October 48 BC and his eventual death in 44.
-It is greatly unclear which of Caesar's specific acts were undertaken under his overlapping dictatorial, proconsular, consular, or private authority.
-The dictatorship, however, offered Caesar a position—unlike the consulship which was constrained by hundreds of years of precedent—which gave him uncircumscribed powers by virtue of its "separat[ion] from its foundations by 120 years of disuse" and by way of Sulla's example.
-His dictatorship built on that of Sulla's as well—he too changed the number of magistracies and reformed the state—but his was administrative rather than one given up at the completion of a task.
-To that end, Caesar had himself appointed dictator perpetuo, i.e., in a dictatorship that automatically renewed every year, allowing Caesar to remove the need to renew the dictatorship.
-This new and transformed dictatorship, endowed with a kingly power, is where it fell into the dustbin of history.
+Caesar also revived the dictatorship during the Civil War, first to hold the elections—in which he was returned as consul for the following year—and on multiple occasions between October 48 BC and his death in 44.
+It is unclear which of Caesar's acts were undertaken under his overlapping dictatorial, proconsular, consular, or private authority.
+Unlike the consulship, which was limited by hundreds of years of precedent, the dictatorship, by virtue of its "separat[ion] from its foundations by 120 years of disuse", as well as Sulla's example, offered Caesar a position that gave him vast, ill-defined, and largely unconstrained powers.
+His dictatorship built on that of Sulla's as well: he changed the number of magistracies and reformed the state, but Caesar's dictatorship was administrative rather than one given up at the completion of a task.
+To that end, shortly before his death Caesar had himself appointed dictator perpetuo, i.e., in a dictatorship that continued each year without the need to seek the senate's approval or appointment by one of the consuls.
+This new and transformed dictatorship, endowed with a kingly power, ended with Caesar's assassination.